Doregon/quick-hackintosh-guides/usb-creation/macos/mac-10.13-10.14-10.15.md

-# Making the installer for earlier versions of macOS
+# Making the installer for earlier versions of macOS on a Mac
 #### High Sierra 10.13 to Catalina 10.15

-If you can't use Big Sur but need macOS High Sierra 10.13, Mojave 10.14, or Catalina 10.15, you can make a **full** installer (which enables you to not have to be connected to the internet at install time.)
+If you can't use the latest version of macOS but need macOS High Sierra 10.13, Mojave 10.14, or Catalina 10.15, you can make a **full** installer (which enables you to not have to be connected to the internet at install time.)
 **This guide works on any version of macOS in the following**:

 Upgrading to High Sierra 10.13 **requires OS X Lion 10.7.5 up to Sierra 10.12.6.**